- Borrow & Request

 The Valley Library is consistently voted by students as the Best Place to Study on Campus.
 Study spaces can be found on all six floors, and group study rooms and research rooms are available for reservation.
 The sixth floor is designated as a quiet area and the first floor is designated as the silent area.

 The Learning Commons includes large tables with comfy chairs, whiteboards and collaborative workstations equipped with monitors.
 Patrons can use one of 100+ computers (both Macs and Windows OS) to search research databases and journals, access email and the web, and use productivity software.
-The Student Multimedia Services desk provides multimedia support, equipment loans, and printing of posters and theses.
+The Media Hub provides multimedia support, equipment loans, and printing of posters and theses.

 An Undergrad Research and Writing Studio is located on the second floor and offers assistance to students who are doing research and writing papers.
 For a current schedule of their drop-in hours and other info, go to their website.